🇨🇭

 Vaduz and surrounding villages

 Liechtenstein has no dedicated vegan restaurant scene in Vaduz or surrounding villages.
-The culinary tradition mirrors alpine Swiss German cooking — cream, butter, and lard in the kitchen with minimal accommodation for plant-based requests.
-Rely on the Swiss Coop and Migros network before entering the principality, and treat Liechtenstein as a self-catering destination rather than a restaurant one.
+The culinary tradition mirrors alpine Swiss German cooking: cream, butter, and lard in the kitchen, and kitchens rarely adjust for vegan requests.
+Rely on the Swiss Coop and Migros network before entering the principality and treat Liechtenstein as a self-catering destination.

 Is this ranking right?